Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 What’s Included

-- Passage aboard the expedition ship Ocean Endeavour
+- Passage and accommodation aboard the expedition ship Ocean Victory in select cabins (subject to availability)

-- A steely team of expert expedition staff
+- A team of expert expedition staff and Wild Women Expeditions host

 - Guided activities to stretch your legs and mind